Header logo

 How to claim mileage allowance when you’re self-employed

-In addition to petrol costs, using your own car, van or motorcycle will increase wear and tear, meaning you could be paying more in maintenance and repair bills.
+When you use your own vehicle for business purposes, you may be able to claim a mileage allowance to cover your costs.
+This includes petrol, wear and tear, and maintenance and repair bills.
 Keeping records of your travel will also help you understand the costs and benefits of using your own vehicle for work, and whether it might be better to consider leasing or hiring in future.
-Along with ensuring you also claim other allowable expenses such as parking.
+Make sure you also claim other allowable expenses such as parking.

 What is mileage allowance for claiming expenses?

-To do this, you’ll need to keep accurate mileage allowance records for five years from your applicable tax submission, including all business mileage with the date, start and end addresses, and the total distance.
-And if you’re mixing personal and business use, you’ll need to keep records of both to calculate the work percentage.
-You’ll also need records of your insurance, repairs, servicing, parking and licence costs.
+Claiming actual costs covers everything from buying the vehicle to fuel, insurance, servicing and repairs.
+To do this, you'll need to keep accurate records for five years from your applicable tax submission, including all business mileage with the date, start and end addresses, and the total distance.
+If you're mixing personal and business use, you'll need to keep records of both to calculate the work percentage, along with records of your insurance, repairs, servicing, parking and licence costs.
+This can be time consuming, but it's worthwhile if you rack up lots of miles every year or have high road tax, insurance and fuel costs.

-You won’t be able to choose the simplified option if you’ve claimed capital allowance for your vehicle, or included it in your business expenses.
-And you can’t switch at a later date to using actual costs for the same vehicle.
-But if you have multiple cars or vans, you can choose actual cost for some and mileage allowance for others.
+You won't be able to choose the simplified option if you've claimed capital allowance for your vehicle, or included it in your business expenses.
+And you can't switch at a later date to using actual costs for the same vehicle.
+But if you have multiple cars or vans, you can choose actual costs for some and mileage allowance for others.

 How much mileage allowance can you claim?

-If you’re self-employed, you can claim a mileage allowance of:
+If you're self-employed, you can now claim a mileage allowance of:

-• 45p per business mile travelled in a car or van for the first 10,000 miles and
+• 55p per business mile travelled in a car or van for the first 10,000 miles, and

 • 25p per business mile thereafter

-• 24p a mile if you use your motorbike for business journeys.
+• 24p a mile if you use your motorbike for business journeys

-• 20p a mile for bicycles.
+• 20p a mile for bicycles

 You can also claim an additional 5p per mile for each extra passenger you're driving for work purposes.
 So, if three of you are travelling together for business purposes, as the driver you'll be entitled to an extra 10p per mile on top of your mileage allowance.